atsumiando/grade_counter/README.md

 # grade_counter
-Calculate total scores and grades for each students with a function of removing minimum score of quizzes.
+Calculate total scores and show grades for each students with a function of removing minimum score of quizzes.

 It is python codes and use "python grade_counter.py" to run!
 # File format